kadenzipfel/function-selector-miner/README.md

 ## About

-A quick and dirty function selector miner written in Rust.
+Blazingly fast function selector miner written in Rust.

 ## Usage